mathrunet/flutter_masamune/packages/masamune_ai_debugger/README.md

 );
 ```

 The callback typedefs are `AIDebugRegisterRunCallback`, `AIDebugHeartbeatCallback`, `AIDebugEndRunCallback`, `AIDebugUploadScreenshotCallback`, `AIDebugSendRequestCallback`, `AIDebugReportIncidentCallback`, and `AIDebugUploadEventsCallback`.
+To receive the selected model and permission mode, use `configuredSendRequest` (`AIDebugConfiguredSendRequestCallback`) and `configuredReportIncident` (`AIDebugConfiguredReportIncidentCallback`).
+The legacy callbacks remain available for integrations that do not use session settings.
 The corresponding `AIDebuggerMasamuneAdapter.default*` static functions expose the default SamuraiAI implementations.
 The existing `post` callback remains available for replacing only the low-level HTTP transport used by those defaults.

 `upload()` returns the provider-specific screenshot identifier, not a URL. `AIDebugHttpException` represents a non-2xx response returned by the AI debug API; connection and transport failures may use other exception types.